 If you leave the examination early, or for some other reason you fail to carry out one or more of the cases, your performance may be assessed on those cases you completed.
 If this assessment were to result in a passing outcome no matter how you may have performed on the missed case(s), then a "pass" would be reported.
+If this assessment were to result in a failing outcome no matter how you may have performed on the missed case(s), then a "pass" would be reported.
 If this assessment were to result in a failing outcome no matter how you may have performed on the missed case(s), then a "fail" would be reported.
 Otherwise, the attempt may be recorded as an "incomplete."